AterDev/Perigon.docs/Content/docs/Perigon/en-US/10.0/Code-Generation/Data-Management/Prompts.md

 ## Prompt Management

-Like templates, you can create prompt categories (corresponding to directory names), then add prompt files in that category.
+Like templates, you can create prompt categories (corresponding to directory names), then add prompt files within those categories.

-You can add through the `UI` page or directly add directories or files in the `.github/prompts` directory.
+You can add prompts through the `UI` page or directly add directories or files in the `.github/prompts` directory.

-> Note: Prompt files need to have a `prompt.md` suffix.
-When adding using Studio, the suffix will be added automatically.
+> Note: Prompt files require a `prompt.md` suffix.
+When adding via Studio, the suffix is added automatically.

 ## Prompt Examples